nacasuy/books-app/README.md

 # About books-app

 This app was created as an exercise.

+It uses the following dataset: https://www.kaggle.com/datasets/sootersaalu/amazon-top-50-bestselling-books-2009-2019

 It is a simple react application that renders the following layout:
 ![alt text](image.png)

 ## Insights